Learn about climate-controlled storage, its advantages, and whether installing it is a good idea.

 Simple self-storage is adequate for a wide variety of diverse household, commercial, or yard objects.
-However, climate-controlled storage is essential and strongly advised for delicate goods like fine art, musical instruments, antiques, or electronics.
+However, a climate control storage unit is essential and strongly advised for delicate goods like fine art, musical instruments, antiques, or electronics.

 The objects stored there are better protected from harm by the storage unit’s constant temperature.
 On the other hand, heat and humidity can cause wood or leather furniture to warp, crack, or break.

-The cost of a climate-controlled storage unit depends on its size and where you live.
-In the UK, for example, compared to a typical open-air storage container, expect to charge 20%– 50% extra on climate control.
+The cost of a climate control storage unit depends on its size and where you live.
+In the UK, for example, compared to a typical open-air storage container, expect to charge 25%– 50% extra on climate control.
 This amounts to about £30–£35 per square foot in the UK.